FAQs for Household Customers

 No, compensation will only be paid to the customer who pays the water bill.
 The account holder who is not the occupier will be required to pass the compensation payment onto the occupier.

-The compensation payment amount isn’t negotiable and is governed by industry guidelines.
+The compensation payment amount isn’t negotiable and is governed by industry guidelines, however you can submit an enquiry about compensation online here.

 Anyone else who may be living in the same household as the named account holder (e.g. spouse, partner or children).
 There will only be one payment per household.